peterreimer/tlspu-cookiepolicy/README.rst

 sets cookies (Such as Plone sites may) is breaking the law if they fail to notify (And get permission) for these cookies to be set.

-TLSPU Cookie Policy is a simple add on for your plone sites which displays a customisable message which enables you to comply with the "Implied Consent" variant which has been adopted into law in certain EU countries.
+Cookie Policy is a simple add on for your plone sites which displays a customisable message which enables you to comply with the "Implied Consent" variant which has been adopted into law in certain EU countries.